 It is important to identify health concerns in a timely manner.
 The daily health check is used to detect any possible health concerns that need to be evaluated and to prevent the spread of communicable illnesses in the classroom.
-Perform a brief, but thorough, assessment of each child every day upon arrival and before the parent leaves.
+Perform a brief, but thorough, assessment of each student every day upon arrival and before the parent leaves.

-Teachers are responsible for ensuring that children with obvious symptoms of illness including, but not limited to, fever or vomiting, are not accepted.
-The person bringing the child in must remain until the child is accepted.
-Only after the child has been determined to be without obvious signs of illness may the person bringing the child sign the child in.
-Contact your nurse for a health clearance for any child arriving with stitches, casts, recent hospitalizations or doctor's note.
+Teachers are responsible for ensuring that students with obvious symptoms of illness including, but not limited to, fever or vomiting, are sent home.
+The person bringing the student in must remain until the student receives their health check.
+Once a student has received their health check, they may be signed in.
+Contact your nurse for a health clearance for any student arriving with stitches, casts, recent hospitalizations or doctor's note.